EDUMATH: Generating Standards-aligned Educational Math Word Problems: Conclusion

 \section{Conclusion}

 We explore standards-aligned educational MWP generation and create the first dataset to train models for this task and the only one verified by teachers to have readable solutions.
-We also conduct an evaluation of the performance of existing models at this task and fully release our annotations to aid the research community.
+We also evaluate existing models at this task and fully release our annotations to aid future research.
 We demonstrate the quality of STEM and our annotated data by using them to develop the EDUMATH models, the first standards-aligned educational MWP generators.
 Our evaluations show EDUMATH 12B matches the performance of larger and more capable open models, while EDUMATH 30B sets a new SOTA.
-We also conduct the first study of custom LLM-generated MWPs with grade school students, finding they perform similarly on our MWPs to those that are human-written, while preferring our MWPs.
-Our findings suggest that LLMs are poised to greatly contribute to K-12 education by directly generating customized practice problems for students to reduce teacher burdens.
-Future research should develop models and data to generate problems for other grade levels and types of math problems.
+We also conduct the first study of custom LLM-generated MWPs with grade school students, finding they perform similarly on our MWPs relative to human-written MWPS, while preferring our MWPs.
+Our findings suggest LLMs can contribute to K-12 education by generating customized practice problems to reduce teacher burdens.
+Future research should develop models and data for other grade levels and types of math problems.